danielcasique/java-pratices/src/main/java/TeamResult/README.md

 match object fields to the URL query string in order to limit the number of results.
 This capability, if used correctly, can help you avoid examining individual match objects.

-For example, performing a request to:
+For Example, performing a request to:
 ```
 https://jsonmock.hackerrank.com/api/football_matches?year=2011&team1goals=1&page=2
 ```